 - 5.2 The general rule is that promotions for lower-cost services should state pricing information clearly, prominently, and in close proximity to the call to action.
-For more information on this, please see the General Guidance note on "Promotions and promotional material". - 5.3 Where it is not practical to include pricing in promotions, it is acceptable to provide pricing information immediately on connection.
-If a provider has any doubt about the practicality of including pricing information, they should contact PhonepayPlus for further guidance.
+For more information on this, please see the General Guidance note on "Promoting PRS". - 5.3 Where it is not practical to include pricing in promotions, it is acceptable to provide pricing information immediately on connection.
+If a provider has any doubt about the practicality of including pricing information, they should contact the Phone-paid Services Authority for further guidance.